Testing LoRa Antennas at 915MHz

 Over time, if I get more antennas, I’ll update this article to include them.

-- Short stub: I have a bunch of these, not necessarily all the same (but they all look the same).
+- Tri-band short stub: I have a bunch of these, not necessarily all the same (but they all look the same).
 The ones I purchased deliberately are here.
-They are advertised as GSM on 868/900/915 (?).
+They are advertised as including GSM on 868/900/915 (?).